vuejs/vuepress/packages/docs/docs/config/README.md

 ```

 ::: danger Note
-You should ONLY write color variables in this file. since `palette.styl` will be imported at the end of the root stylus config file, as a config, it will be used by multiple files, so once you wrote styles here, your style would be duplicated by multiple times.
+You should ONLY write color variables in this file.
+Since `palette.styl` will be imported at the end of the root Stylus config file, as a config, it will be used by multiple files, so once you wrote styles here, your style would be duplicated by multiple times.
 :::

 ### index.styl

-VuePress provides a convenient way to add extra styles. you can create an `.vuepress/styles/index.styl` file for that.
+VuePress provides a convenient way to add extra styles.
+You can create a `.vuepress/styles/index.styl` file for that.
 This is a [Stylus](http://stylus-lang.com/) file but you can use normal CSS syntax as well.

 ```stylus
 .content {